awslabs/sbt-aws/docs/public/README.md

 #### Tenant Onboarding Request

 The control plane emits this event any time it onboards a new tenant.
-This event contains all information present in the create tenant request (POST /tenants) along with some fields added by the tenant management service.
+This event contains the tenant registration data, tenant data, and additional fields added by the tenant registration and management services.
 In the case above, an onboarding event would look something like this:

 ##### Sample onboarding request event